 The monitoring methods and site times were arranged and agreed with the client in advance of the visit.
 BS EN 12619 was chosen for the instrumental measurement of total VOCs and BS EN 13284-1 for the manual measurement of particulate matter.
 Upon arriving at site, and after conducting all necessary health and safety procedures, the Envirocare MCERTs registered technicians were able to identify two emissions to atmosphere points and proceeded to fit a series of EA TGN M1 compliant sampling ports to allow the spray booth emissions monitoring to take place.

-All monitoring equipment was then carefully manoeuvred to an area agreed with the operator and was calibrated on site using apparatus and materials traceable to national standards.
+All monitoring equipment was then carefully maneuvered to an area agreed with the operator and was calibrated on-site using apparatus and materials traceable to national standards.

 Once Envirocare, in discussion with the operator, was happy that the process was operating at the desired conditions a detailed analysis of the stack flow was conducted at the emission to atmosphere point.

 The information gained from this analysis was then used to select appropriate conditions and tooling for the measurement of particulate matter.

 Particulate matter and volatile organic compounds (VOCs) were measured simultaneously for a period of 40 minutes.
 The VOC concentrations were measured instrumentally and logged onto a computer at a frequency of 2 readings per minute.
 This was achieved by constantly extracting a small amount of stack gas from the sampling location and passing it through an analyser utilising the flame ionisation detection (FID) principle.

 The particulates were sampled manually by constantly extracting a small quantity of stack gas and passing it through a filter which had been accurately pre-weighed at the Enviorcare laboratory in Bradford, West Yorkshire.